 To give a good feel for what range of solutions may be applicable, temperature mapping is critical to identifying what temperatures may be met along the way.

-Temperature Monitoring at Every Level
+2. Not Monitoring Temperature at Every Level

 You have the choice to monitor at the product, box, case, pallet, or cargo level, when it comes to temperature monitoring.
 By monitoring at the product level, you’re able to continually keep a watch on the product even when shipments are split apart to be taken to separate locations.